Tony Hawk : The Intuitive Physicist of Vert Skating

 The project started with its creators’ frustrations surrounding the difficulty and hopelessness they felt trying to take climate action.
 "I think climate change is really isolating sometimes, especially in Utah," shares Benfell.
 "There's a lot of times where I feel like I'm in a room where I'm the only person who cares.
 And it's really nice to be able to see all the other efforts people are making.
 You can reduce ego anxiety by making better decisions, but also seeing that other people are trying too, and not feeling like you're alone in the fight."

 The Wilkes Student Climate Innovation Prize will provide crucial support for the development and launch of Conscious.
-Despite initial setbacks with their software developer, the team is now back on track with two dedicated software engineers, including founder Juluru.
+Despite initial setbacks with their software developer, the team is now back on track with two dedicated software engineers, including Juluru.

 Launching initially in the U.S., Conscious will focus on wealthy industrial countries where companies and consumers play significant roles in driving climate change.
 With plans to expand globally, the app will eventually provide tailored resources and information unique to every state.